What Is Ativan? Is Ativan Addictive?

-As a benzodiazepine, Ativan has a sedating effect on users.
-For that reason, it is frequently prescribed for the treatment of anxiety and panic disorders and, in some cases, insomnia.
+Ativan is a brand of benzodiazepines, which works by triggering a sedating effect on users.
+It is frequently prescribed for the treatment of anxiety and panic disorders and, in some cases, insomnia.

-When physical dependence is coupled with psychological dependence, a more intensive detox and addiction treatment plan are needed.
-It’s not enough to just address the physical dependence; the psychological dependence and misuse of the medication must be addressed to avoid relapse.
+The main issue is when the patient cannot bring themselves to get off Ativan.
+This might happen when physical dependence is coupled with psychological dependence.
+In this case, a more intensive detox and Ativan addiction treatment plan are needed.
+It’s not enough to just address the physical dependence – the psychological dependence of the medication must be addressed to avoid relapse.

-Everyone experiences Ativan abuse differently and the details may vary according to circumstance, but in general, the following behaviors indicate abuse of the drug:
+Everyone experiences Ativan abuse differently, and Ativan addiction signs may vary.
+In general, the following behaviors can indicate abuse of the drug:

-- Using a larger dose of lorazepam than prescribed by the doctor
+- Using a higher dose than prescribed by the doctor

-- Purposefully taking lorazepam with alcohol, marijuana, or other drugs with the goal of increasing the effect
+- Purposefully taking Ativan with alcohol, marijuana, or other drugs to enhance its effect

 - Avoiding situations in which it would be difficult to get or stay high on Ativan

-- Actively seeking out more Ativan pills or pills that have a similar effect to Ativan (other benzodiazepines), either purchasing them on the street or attempting to get prescriptions from multiple doctors
+- Actively seeking out pills that have a similar effect to Ativan (other benzodiazepines), by either purchasing them illegally or attempting to get prescriptions from multiple doctors

-If you have a history of substance abuse, or someone in your family does, talk to your doctor about this before taking Ativan.
-They may recommend an alternative medication or another form of treatment to address your issue.
+If you or someone in your family have a history of substance abuse, tell your doctor before taking Ativan.
+They may recommend another medication or form of treatment.

 How Do I Stop Taking Lorazepam Safely?